HeyGen x Claude | Turn prompts into AI videos instantly

 Authenticate your account

-For Claude.ai and Claude Desktop, authorise HeyGen via the OAuth consent screen.
-No API key needed.
+For Claude.ai and Claude Desktop, authorize HeyGen through the OAuth consent screen.
+No API key required.
 For Claude Code, set your HEYGEN_API_KEY as an environment variable.

 In Claude.ai or Desktop, just describe the video you want in chat.
 In Claude Code, paste your first prompt and watch Claude research, script, and produce a finished video.